-7. Freight charges pursuant to this bill of lading are due within three (3) business days of delivery of said shipment unless a credit agreement is in place between Carrier and Shipper.
-In the event of customer’s failure to pay freight charges in full within fifteen (15) days of delivery, customer hereby agrees to pay liquidated damages in the amount of thirty percent of the original freight charges, in addition to the original freight charges, plus reasonable attorney's fees and all costs of collection whether or not suit is commenced.
-No shipper or consignee shall be entitled to set off any claims for loss, damage or delay against freight charges owed to carrier, and any pending or denied claims shall not serve to toll or void the Carrier’s collection efforts, loss of discount, or Carrier’s entitlement to fees.
-This fee provision extends only to the collection of delinquent freight charges, and does not apply to any other claims, demands, or litigation of any kind between the parties.
+7. Freight charges pursuant to any bill of lading are due within three (3) business days of delivery of said shipment unless a credit agreement is in place between Carrier and Shipper.
+In the event of customer’s failure to pay freight charges in full within fifteen (15) days of date of invoice, customer hereby agrees to pay interest on such unpaid balance in the amount of 1.5% per month.
+No shipper or consignee shall be entitled to set off any claims for loss, damage or delay against freight charges owed to carrier, and any pending or denied claims shall not serve to toll or void the Carrier’s collection efforts, loss of discount, or Carrier’s entitlement to fees for collection.
+This fee provision extends only to the collection of delinquent freight charges, and does not apply to any other claims, demands, disputes, or litigation of any kind between the parties.

-9. Nothing in this bill of lading shall limit the right of the carrier to require the prepayment or guarantee of the charges at the time of shipment or prior to delivery.
-If the description of articles or other information on this bill of lading is found to be incorrect or incomplete, the freight charges must be paid based upon the articles actually shipped.
+8. Nothing in the bill of lading shall limit the right of the carrier to require the prepayment or guarantee of the charges at the time of shipment or prior to delivery.
+If the description of articles or other information on the bill of lading is found to be incorrect or incomplete, the freight charges must be paid based upon the articles actually shipped.

 (b) If the carrier does not receive disposition instructions within 48 hours of the time of carrier's attempted first notification, carrier will attempt to issue a second and final confirmed notification.
 Such notice shall advise that if carrier does not receive disposition instructions within 10 days of that notification, carrier may offer the shipment for sale at a public auction and the carrier has the right to offer the shipment for sale.
 The amount of sale will be applied to the carrier's invoice for transportation, storage and other lawful charges.
 The owner will be responsible for the balance of charges not covered by the sale of the goods.
 If there is a balance remaining after all charges and expenses are paid, such balance will be paid to the owner of the property sold hereunder, upon claim and proof of ownership.